 What to Do Next?

 - Learn how the hoshin kanri process builds organizational resilience.
-Attend Leveraging Strategy Deployment to Effectively Respond to the Unexpected, a free webinar presented by Laura Mottola, lean coach and LEI faculty member.
-Join us for this webinar on January 21 from 2 p.m. to 3 p.m.
-Eastern.
+Watch Leveraging Strategy Deployment to Effectively Respond to the Unexpected, a free webinar presented by Laura Mottola, lean coach and LEI faculty member.

-- Join Laura Mottola for Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives.
-With this 9-week learning experience, you will sharpen your leadership skills and develop a deeper understanding of hoshin planning (also referred to as strategy deployment).
-The workshop starts on February 26.
+- Join us for Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives.
+Through this 9-week learning experience, you will sharpen your leadership skills and develop a deeper understanding of hoshin planning (also referred to as strategy development and deployment).
+The next workshop is taught by Laura Mottola and starts on May 21.
 Learn more and register.